Enter promo code EarlyBird to save 5% through October 15th

 Itinerary Download PDF

 Today we board a bullet train and journey to Nagano, located in the Japanese Alps and host city of the 1998 Winter Olympics.
-We will visit the Jigokudani Monkey Park, where wild snow monkeys can be seen bathing in the natural hot springs.
+After arriving in Nagano, we will take a public bus to visit the Jigokudani Monkey Park, where wild snow monkeys can be seen bathing in the natural hot springs.
 The pool where most of the monkeys soak is man-made, fed by the hot springs.
-Along the walking paths up to the pools other monkeys tend to stop and watch visitors curiously.
-Approximate travel time: 3 hrs by bullet train
+Along the walking paths up to the pools, other monkeys tend to stop and watch visitors curiously.
+The beautiful walk through the forest from the bus stop to the hot springs takes about 30–45 minutes.
+Approximate travel time: 3 hrs by bullet train Accommodation: Nagano Tokyu REI Hotel (or similar)

-Today we travel by local train for a day trip to quaint Matsumoto where we will visit one of Japan's most treasured castles.
-Amazingly, the castle still retains its original wooden interior and stone exterior.
-Explore this castle where 16th-century Samurai once roamed before venturing out with the group to wander Matsumoto's ancient streets and or dine in a traditional storehouse.
+Today, we travel by local train for a day trip to quaint Matsumoto, where we will visit one of Japan's most treasured castles.
+Amazingly, Matsumoto Castle still retains its original wooden interior and stone exterior.
+Explore this castle where 16th-century Samurai once roamed before venturing out with the group to wander Matsumoto's ancient streets or dine in a traditional storehouse.
 We then return to Nagano and visit the Buddhist temple of Zenkō-ji, one of the last remaining pilgrimage sites in Japan.
-Built in the 7th century, the city of Nagano was built around the already standing structure.
-Approximate travel time: 3-4 hrs round trip by local train
+Built in the 7th century, the city of Nagano grew around the temple.
+The first Buddha image in Japan, brought from Korea in 522 AD, is known as a hibutsu, or ‘secret Buddha,’ because it is kept completely hidden from the public eye.
+The temple laws prohibit the statue from being shown to anyone, including the chief priest of the temple.
+Approximate travel time: 3-4 hrs round trip by local train Accommodation: Nagano Tokyu REI Hotel (or similar)

 Today we travel to Otsu in Shiga prefecture, located on the banks of Lake Biwa, Japan's largest freshwater lake.
-Settle in and relax with a stroll around this picturesque lake before heading out to enjoy a delicious bowl of Ramen for dinner.
-Approximate travel time: 4.5 hrs by train
+Settle in and relax with a stroll (or bike ride) around this picturesque lake before heading out to enjoy a delicious bowl of ramen for dinner.
+Your time in lovely Otsu will be brief.
+Approximate travel time: 4.5 hrs by train Accommodation: Lake Biwa Otsu Prince Hotel (or similar) Meals included: Dinner

 Located along the coast of the Sea of Japan, the Tottori Sand Dunes (or "Tottori Sakyu") were formed thousands of years ago when sand was washed away from a nearby river.
-This morning we'll walk amongst the dunes and opt to climb one to take in scenic views of the coastline.
-Afterward check out Tottori's harbor fish market, home to fresh seafood and some of Japan's best crab.
-Walk amongst the stalls and watch the locals in action.
+This morning, we'll walk along the dunes and climb one to take in scenic views of the coastline.
+Afterward, take a bus to Tottori's harbor fish market, home to fresh seafood and some of Japan's best crab.
+Walk among the stalls and watch the locals in action.
 Opt to try a tasty dish in the market's restaurant section.
 In the late afternoon, travel to Kyoto, the traditional heart of Japan.
-Approximate travel time: 3 hrs by train
+Approximate travel time: 3 hrs by train Accommodation: Oakwood Hotel Oike Kyoto (or similar)

-We will start off the day with a visit to the Fushimi Inari shrine, located just outside of Kyoto.
+We will start off the day with a visit to the Fushimi Inari Shrine, located just outside of Kyoto.
 Walk under the thousands of iconic torii gates (as seen in the film Memoirs of a Geisha) and enjoy the peaceful atmosphere.
 The shrine itself is at the base of the Inari mountain but includes many trails up to smaller shrines in the area.
+If you're up for a challenge, hike all the way to the very top!
 Kyoto is home to over 2,000 temples, including some of the most magnificent in the country, dating back centuries.
-Use free time to continue exploring, the options are endless – the city also boasts museums, castles, and traditional gardens – or opt to visit neighboring Nara or Osaka.
+Use your free time to continue exploring—the city also boasts museums, castles, and traditional gardens—or opt to visit neighboring Nara or Osaka.
+Accommodation: Oakwood Hotel Oike Kyoto (or similar)

 Details